 And then there’s Frieza, who might be the best thing (and surprisingly, the funniest) in the entire movie.
 He’s still the vain, cruel, gleefully evil heel that fans have loved to hate for decades, but his multiple defeats at the hands of Goku and others (along with a couple long stays in Hell) have changed him.
 The new role that Frieza seems to be settling into is a welcome one that allows him to share the spotlight with other big bads while securing him a more permanent placement in the Dragon Ball cast, even if he’s not always a big part of the battles.

 Speaking of battles, the action in Dragon Ball Super: Broly is some of the craziest in the series’ 35-year history.
-What elevates the bouts in the movie even further than most of the already-stellar fights that Dragon Ball is known for is the new animation style, particularly in the beginning of Broly’s battle against Goku and Vegeta.
+What elevates the bouts in the movie even further than most of the already-stellar fights that Dragon Ball is known for is the new animation style, particularly in the first fifteen or twenty minutes of the film’s big battle.
 Naohiro Shintani replaces veteran animator Tadayoshi Yamamuro, and breathes new life and a unique visual flair into every movement, strike, energy blast, and explosion.
 The only hiccups were when CG animation was present, as it almost always took me out of the action for a few seconds.
-I absolutely abhor CG animation though, so I don’t think it will bug most viewers as much as it did me.
+I personally abhor CG animation when it’s blended with hand-drawn stuff though, so I don’t think it will bug most viewers as much as it did me.
 Regardless, whenever Dragon Ball returns, I pray that Shintani’s absolutely stunning animation returns with it.